 Like all medieval cities, Prague had its fair share of brutality and executions.
 One particular execution of 27 noblemen is faithfully recorded in the paving of the Old Town Square.

 The name ‘Mozart’ is indelibly linked with Vienna, and rightly so.
-He visited Prague too and his itinerary is well documented: In January 1787, he debuted his Symphony #38 in
+He visited Prague too and his itinerary is well documented: The places he lived in, visited and worked in